kevinstarlabs/KXHtmlLabel/README.md

 - Enables **UILabel** and **UIButton** to interprete HTML tags
 - Supports **UILabel** and **UIButton** and their subclasses.
 - Supports **FontAwesome** html tags
-- Supports paragraphs with text aligment and line spacing
+- Supports paragraphs with text alignment, wordwrap and line spacing
 - Supports font weight attribute on iOS 8.2 and above